bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 ### Check Library Quality (Optional)

-Use the tapestation to ensure insert sizes are of desired size and distribution.
+Use the tapestation HS screentape assay to ensure insert sizes are of desired size and distribution.
 (600bp with a range of ~ 150-1500bp)

 The final loading concentrations are a starting point and general guideline.
 Optimize concentrations for your workflow and quantification method over subsequent sequencing runs or by flow cell titration.